kabirnain/GlobalFoodSupply/README.md

 **Usage**

-Download the folder and open the twb file or explore the PDF version showcasing the main visualizations.
+Download the Files folder and open the twb file, making sure the WorldFood.twb, PopD.xlsx and 2019 export for Tableau.csv files are in the same folder.

+You can also explore the PDF version showcasing the main visualizations.

 **Datasets**